Arthropod: Optical

-Most arthropods have sophisticated visual systems that include one or more usually both of compound eyes and pigment-cup ocelli ("little eyes").
-In most cases ocelli are only capable of detecting the direction from which light is coming, using the shadow cast by the walls of the cup.
-However, the main eyes of spiders are pigment-cup ocelli that are capable of forming images, and those of jumping spiders can rotate to track prey.
+Arthropods may have sophisticated visual systems that include one or more usually both of compound eyes and pigment-cup ocelli, ("little eyes").
+In most cases, ocelli are only capable of detecting the direction from which light is coming, using the shadow cast by the walls of the cup, although the main eyes of spiders are pigment-cup ocelli that are capable of forming images, and those of jumping spiders can rotate to track prey.

 Compound eyes consist of fifteen to several thousand independent ommatidia, columns that are usually hexagonal in cross section.
 Each ommatidium is an independent sensor, with its own light-sensitive cells and often with its own lens and cornea.
 Compound eyes have a wide field of view, and can detect fast movement and, in some cases, the polarization of light.
 On the other hand, the relatively large size of ommatidia makes the images rather coarse, and compound eyes are shorter-sighted than those of birds and mammals – although this is not a severe disadvantage, as objects and events within 20 cm are most important to most arthropods.
 Several arthropods have color vision, and that of some insects has been studied in detail; for example, the ommatidia of bees contain receptors for both green and ultra-violet.